Wild Flowers, Orchids and Grasses Identification Workshop

-The Kingcombe Meadows Nature Reserve, which surrounds the Kingcombe Centre, is famed for its wide-ranging habitats and species.
-It provides the ideal ‘classroom’ for this workshop with fun learning and quizzes along the way.
-In addition to field-based learning, Leif will also give presentations on species, characteristics and floral structures during the evenings.
+Kingcombe Meadows Nature Reserve, which surrounds the Kingcombe Centre, is famed for its wide ranging habitats and species found across its ancient meadows, unimproved pastures, bog, woodlands and hedgerows.
+It provides the ideal ‘classroom’ to discover a range of species over the workshop with fun learning and quizzes along the way.
+In addition to field based learning, Leif will also give presentations on species, characteristics and floral structures during the evenings.

 Suitable for any level of experience from beginner upwards.
 There will be some walking on rough ground during the workshop and time in the field.